The University of Navarra’s summer program for seminarians offers a distinctive complement to your formation towards the priesthood.

 Tuition & Fees:

-The fee for the program is €5,600.
-It includes tuition, transportation in Europe, single occupancy room and board, academic and honorarium fees, basic travel health insurance (see conditions of the reimbursement policy here) and entry fees to museums and historical sites.
+The fee for the program will shortly be announced.
+It includes tuition, Transportation in Spain, single occupancy room and board, academic and honorarium fees, basic travel health insurance (see conditions of the reimbursement policy here) and entry fees to museums and historical sites.

 The following are not included: airfare to/from Madrid, personal expenses, and personal/optional activities outside of the program.